 The DataLayer.ActiveSQL element is a special type of datalayer designed for use with the Analysis Grid and Analysis Chart super-elements, and the Data Table.
-This topic discusses its use.

 The primary model for data retrieval in Logi applications involves retrieving all of the requested data from a datasource and caching it, either in memory or to disk, for use by elements that will display the data.
 This generally works well and provides good performance across a broad spectrum of use cases.

 However, there are situations when a different approach is required: when SQL queries that return a large amount of data take a long time to process before the first page of data is returned and shown.
 In these situations, retrieval of large data sets is usually only the first step in an analysis process, because users are not likely to want to page through thousands of pages of results.
 Instead they're going to manipulate and reduce the data in order to identify trends or opportunities.

 DataLayer.ActiveSQL is a special type of datalayer designed for just such a situation.
 It differs from conventional datalayers in that it does not retrieve all of the rows in the initial request and, in response to runtime manipulations of the interface by users, it dynamically modifies and resends its initial SQL query.
 This helps the parent element work with much larger data sets and still provide good performance.
 It also increases the number and frequency of SQL queries the database server must handle (which, generally, does not prove to be a burden on the database server) but dramatically improves performance for the user.

 DataLayer.ActiveSQL understands different SQL dialects and automatically adjusts for different database servers.